 Smallworld by General Electric

-But you don’t get the full functionality of a GIS software.
+Although GE Smallworld is a network specialist software, you don’t get the full functionality of GIS software.
 For example, you can’t quickly change the symbology in your view.
-Instead, administrators handle this in the back-end.
+Instead, administrators handle this in the back end.

-GE Smallworld enables data access and querying, thematic mapping and visualization.
-It offers spatial analysis tools like buffering, proximity measurements and network analysis.
+GE Smallworld enables data access and querying thematic mapping for visualization.
+It offers spatial analysis tools like buffering, proximity measurements, and network analysis.

 Overall, it’s solid for most GIS uses and applications.
 In fact, we ranked it #13 in our list of GIS software.

 In GE Smallworld, objects can have multiple geometries.
-If you think about it in a networking perspective, it’s robust and completely makes sense.
+If you think about it from a networking perspective, it’s robust and completely makes sense.
 Also for versioning, it does too.

 Version managed database (VMDS)

 Version managed database (VMDS) sets it aside from other GIS software.
-The strong points of this database systems are its ability for:
+The strong points of this database system are its ability for: